Fabrisdev/dangan-trial-sim/script-generator/README.md

   narrator.say('Ow, really?')
 })
 ```
-Or... you can just directly use Javascript's IF statement!
+Or... you can just directly use Javascript's IF statement with the `@system` directive!
 ```ts
 import { actor, system } from 'dangan-trial-sim'